checkedc/checkedc-clang/docs/checkedc/Testing.md

 # Testing the Checked C version of LLVM/clang

+LLVM/clang have two kinds of tests: developer regression tests and extended tests.
+Developer regression tests are meant to be run by developers before any check-in and are quick to run.
+Extended tests are run as part of continuous integration testing or for changes that require extensive testing.

+## Developer regression tests

-We have created a new LLVM test suite for the Checked C extension.
+We have created a new set of developer regression tests for the Checked C extension.
 We have added a new target to the build system for running the test suite: check-checkedc.

-The Checked C version of clang/LLVM should pass the tests that the baseline version of clang/LLVM (in the baseline branch) and the Checked C specific tests.
+The Checked C version of clang/LLVM should pass the existing clang and LLVM regression tests and the Checked C-specific regression tests.
 There should be no unexpected test failures.
 A developer should confirm this before committing a change.

 When testing a change, the testing should be sufficient for the type of change.
 For changes to parsing and typechecking, it is usually sufficient to pass the Checked C and clang tests.

-## Running tests
+## Running developer regressions tests

 ### From Visual Studio
 Load the solution and the open it using the Solution explorer (View->Solution Explorer).
 To run tests, you can right click and build the following targets: